After a motorcycle accident in Grayson, it is vital to take steps to protect your legal rights.

 After a motorcycle accident, some people believe they can handle an insurance claim on their own.
 The unfortunate reality is that insurance companies often try to minimize the amount they pay a claimant.
 Insurers either deny liability or argue that the injuries are not as serious as the victim claims.

 Insurance companies also try to take advantage of the victim’s need for a fast settlement to cover medical expenses and property damage, which sometimes leads people to accept less than their case is worth.

-At Cain Injury Law, we have years of experience negotiating with big insurance companies to protect our clients from being taken advantage of.
+At Cain & Mays Trial Lawyers, we have years of experience negotiating with big insurance companies to protect our clients from being taken advantage of.
 We understand the tactics these insurers use to undervalue your claim.
 When necessary, we are prepared to take your case to trial and fight for you in front of a judge and jury.